YyyyyyiZ/AHD4Inventory/README.md

 cd examples/inventory/evaluation

-copy your heuristic to heuristic.py (Note that the function name/input/output must align with the evaluation block!!)
+copy your heuristic to heuristic.py (Note that the function name/input/output must align with the evaluation block!!) or use extract_code.py to extract codes from the output .json file, and run autoEval.py

 python runEval.py
 ```